What Is Pre-Surgical Therapy?

 - Gain a thorough understanding of exercises that are required following surgery

-Pre-Surgical Therapy and Physical Therapy
+Pre-Surgical Therapy and Physical/Occupational Therapy

 It is important to note that the body will not regain normal motion without specific retraining.
-After a comprehensive assessment, a physical therapist will work together with the patient to establish goals and specific guidelines in order to resume normal activities after surgery.
+After a comprehensive assessment, a physical therapist and occupational therapist will work together with the patient to establish goals and specific guidelines in order to resume normal activities after surgery.
 A pre-surgical therapy program is structured and tailored to the patient’s needs and type of injury.
 Both pre-surgical therapy and post-surgical therapy are critical to a successful outcome after surgery.

 Studies have been done to support the importance of pre-surgical therapy.
 “Forty-five patients admitted to the Department of Orthopedics and Traumatology of Locomotor System for elective total hip replacement surgery, were recruited for a study.
 The assessment consisted of a detailed interview using various questionnaires: the Harris Hip Score (HHS), the Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC), the 36-Item Short-Form Health Survey (SF-36), and the Hip disability and Osteoarthritis Outcome Score (HOOS), as well as physical examination.
 Patients were assigned to groups based on their attendance of preoperative therapy.
 The patients who received pre-surgical therapy had a significant improvement in pain, daily functioning, vitality, psychological health and social life.”

 Are you getting ready for surgery?
 Be sure to call us to set an appointment for Pre-Surgical Rehab.
 Our physical therapists address a range of motion, balance and strength.
 Plus, we’ll educate you about the procedure, what to expect and how to prepare.
-So, if surgery is in your future, Contact Us today at Lake City, Florence, Columbia, Spartanburg & Camden, SC Centers to get started with pre-surgical therapy and have a better outcome after surgery.
+So, if surgery is in your future, Contact Us today at Lake City, Florence, Columbia, Spartanburg & Camden, SC Clinics to get started with pre-surgical therapy and have a better outcome after surgery.
 The road to recovery doesn’t have to wait until after surgery.